UHM-Social-Software/app/README.md

   * deleted i10n.yml file
   * deleted locationization directory
 * Eliminated restoration
-* Addition of pages for various garden-related functions
+* Addition of pages for various app functions

 Here are screen shots that illustrate this mockup.
-We use the flutter_markdown package to provide information on what should appear in a page when we haven't gotten around to actually mocking up the contents.

 Click on any screen shot to see it full-size.